gimtaesu399/ai-insurance-claim-review/README.md

 - **Customer Experience**: Long waiting times (2-3 weeks) for claim resolution

 ### **Solution**
-As the **Backend Developer**, I designed and implemented an **MVP (Minimum Viable Product)** insurance claim review system using dummy data to demonstrate the core functionality.
+As the **Backend Developer** in a 6-person team, I designed and implemented an **MVP (Minimum Viable Product)** insurance claim review system using dummy data to demonstrate the core functionality.
 The system leverages cutting-edge AI technologies to automate the traditionally manual process of insurance claim assessment.

 ---